ParthShethji/LLM/LLM Universrity/Notes.md

 ![alt text](<Screenshot (42).png>)
 ![alt text](<Screenshot (44).png>)

-`We take a line from apple to orange then me move apple towards orange for 43 towards orange.
+`We take a line from apple to orange then I move apple towards orange for 43.
 Because apple is 43% of orange in our equation`

 ![alt text](<Screenshot (45).png>)
 ![alt text](<Screenshot (46).png>)